mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   - Some
   - Names
   - Here
+  # Time in days for player to be offline when he will be excluded from playtimetop list
+  # Set to 0 if you want to disable this
+  PlaytimeTopOffline: 0
   ItemName:
     # For black listed materials check ItemRenaming.list section

     # When set to true items which name got changed with /itemname command will be marked with NBT data as 'ModifiedName' boolean type
     MarkChanged: false
   ItemLore:
+    # Defines maximum length of item lore line excluding color codes for itemlore command
+    # Set it to 0 if you want to remove restrictions
+    MaxLength: 64
     # List of materials to block from itemName command
     TypeBlackList:
     - gold_nugget